oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 - how often the memory access point is unused (idle)
 - how much data gets written/read from memory at this access (bandwidth).

-Once the run completes, the data is stored in a `profile.json` file and can be displayed using the Intel&reg; VTune™ Profiler.
+Once the run completes, the data is stored in a `profile.json` file and can be displayed using the Intel&reg; VTune&trade; Profiler.

 ### Using the FPGA Dynamic Profiler